California Golden Bears: Basketball

 The California men's basketball team has represented the University of California intercollegiately since 1907 and subsequently began full conference play in 1915.
 Cal basketball's home court is Haas Pavilion, which was constructed atop of the old Harmon Gymnasium using money donated in the late 1990s in part by the owners of Levi-Strauss.
 The program has seen success throughout the years culminating in a national championship in 1959 under legendary coach Pete Newell and have reached the final four two other times in 1946 and 1960.
 The 1926–27 team finished the season with a 17–0 record and was retroactively named the national champion by the Premo-Porretta Power Poll.

-The current head coach of the California men's basketball program is Mark Fox.
+The current head coach of the California men's basketball program is Mark Madsen.
 Some notable NBA players that spent time playing in Berkeley include Jaylen Brown, Jason Kidd, Kevin Johnson, and Darrall Imhoff.

 Baseball

 The Cal baseball team plays at Evans Diamond, located between Haas Pavilion, the Recreational Sports Facility (RSF), and Edward's Track Stadium.
 Cal has appeared in the post-season a total of nine times, including five times in the College World Series; Cal won the title in 1947 and 1957.
 The team is currently coached by Mike Neu, who took the helm in 2018.

 In September 2010, the university announced that baseball would be one of five sports cut as a cost-cutting measure.
 However, in April 2011, after receiving more than $9 million in pledges from supporters of the program, the program was reinstated.
 In June 2011, the team made its most recent appearance in the College World Series.

 Perhaps the most famous Cal player was second baseman Jeff Kent, who led the Golden Bears to the 1988 College World Series, and would go on to be named the 2000 National League Most Valuable Player as a member of the San Francisco Giants.
 Shortstop Geoff Blum of Cal's 1992 College World Series team hit the game-winning home run in the 14th inning of Game 3 of the 2005 World Series for the Chicago White Sox.

-Current Golden Bears in Major League Baseball include Oakland Athletics outfielder Mark Canha, Toronto Blue Jays shortstop Marcus Semien, and Chicago White Sox first baseman and left fielder Andrew Vaughn.
+Current Golden Bears in Major League Baseball include New York Mets outfielder Mark Canha, Texas Rangers shortstop Marcus Semien, and Chicago White Sox first baseman and left fielder Andrew Vaughn.
 Vaughn is Cal's highest ever MLB draft selection, having been selected third overall by the White Sox in 2019.
 San Diego Padres manager Bob Melvin also played at Cal, having helped the team earn third place in the 1980 College World Series.